 People are often surprised that the best indicators of robin alarms have almost nothing to do with the particular sound being made.

 In my own experience, the best way to recognize robin alarms is by the context.
-I shared a good example of how this works with owl alarms in my article - how to find an owl with bird language.
+I shared a good example of how this works with owl alarms in another article.

-That article also has an example recording I made of some robins alarming at a barn owl.
+Here’s a great example I made of some robins alarming at a barn owl:

 I also talk a lot more about how to recognize bird alarm calls in my bird language blueprint online course, where I teach methods you can use to track wildlife by listening to bird alarms.